bioinf-mcb/MANIAC/README.md

 ### Windows

-To install MANIAC on Windows, you first need to install Windows Subsystem for Linux (WSL) and set up a Linux environment.
+To install MANIAC on Windows, you first need to install Windows Subsystem for Linux (WSL) and set it up.
 Once WSL is installed, follow the instructions for installing MANIAC on Linux.

 1. Click the Start menu, type "PowerShell," right-click on Windows PowerShell, and select Run as administrator.
 2. In the PowerShell window, enter the following command ```wsl --install``` to install WSL.